 |museum opened to the public, located in Velenje castle.

 Lignite or brown coal is a low quality coal.
 Coal is a deposit of plants, formed by huge bogs where plants do not rot but form thick layers of peat.
 If the peat is covered by sand and gravel it is compressed, water is pressed out and the process of incoaling starts.
 At the beginning is lignite, still with a very high content of water, sulfur, and sometimes even sand and clay which stays in the ash after burning.
 In general lignite is used for pressing briquettes or it is burned immediately after mining and used to produce electricity and probably district heating.

 The city of Velenje is founded on lignite, huge layers of lignite are found right below the surface.
-The topmost layers of lignite have been mined in open cast mines, but soon the mines had to go underground to mine lower layers.
+The topmost layers of lignite have been mined in open cast mines, but soon the miners had to go underground to mine lower layers.
 Today the mine produces 4 Million tons of lignite per year at a depth of m.

 The method used for mining at at Velenje is the so-called Velenje method, as it was developed here.
 The miners have hydraulic machines which hold the ceiling up while molding machines scrape the lignite onto conveyor belts.
 While the mining front procedes, the stamps behind lower the ceiling continually.
 As a result the produced space is not filled in, but the whole pack of rocks above lowers by the thickness of the mined lignite layer.

 This method is very effective and much cheaper and thus more profitable than refilling.
 But the drawback are huge areas of subsidence, marked by the enormous lakes in the area of the city.
 When the ground goes down tens of meters, the holes fill with groundwater.
 And the groundwater is a great danger to the mine too.
 The coal is covered by layers of impermeable clay, which keeps the ground water out of the mine.
 But if one day the layer was perforated by the subsidence the lakes would flow into the mine, probably killing many miners and making the mine useless.